American Express® Preferred Rewards Gold Credit Card review 2023

 If you’re looking for a statement premium rewards card, it’s hard to look past the American Express Preferred Rewards Gold credit card.
 As you’d expect from a card with this many adjectives in its name, it’s a truly premium offering, with meaningful rewards and a hefty annual fee to match.

 As such, it’s really designed for big-spending customers who are confident they’ll not carry a balance from month to month, and who are serious about getting as much as possible from their credit card.
 For everyone else, there’s plenty of other Amex options out there.

 Frequently asked questions

-Does the balance have to be paid off each month?
+Does your Amex Preferred Rewards Gold card balance have to be paid off each month?

 There's no obligation to pay off your full balance each month (you only need to make a minimum monthly payment), but it's definitely a good thing to aim to do.
 This is because the card's interest rates and fees are likely to outweigh any benefits if your balance is carried over from month to month.
 If you're looking for a card with lower interest rates, here's our guide.
 As with most credit cards, the Preferred Rewards Gold card offers various options allowing you to set up automated repayments, ensuring you never miss a repayment.

 Does the Amex Preferred Rewards Gold card have a credit limit?

 While your credit limit will vary depending on your circumstances, the American Express Preferred Rewards Gold card has a minimum credit limit of around £700 and an unspecified maximum limit.
 For more info, including details regarding annual and monthly fees, cash advances and an interest-free purchases period, here's our rundown.